cap-js/docs/node.js/cds-i18n.md

 cds.i18n.messages.at('ASSERT_FORMAT', [11,12])
 ```

-You can also introduce and use new bundles:
+You can also introduce and use your own, separate bundles:

 ```js
 const b = cds.i18n.bundle4('your-bundle')